 And let’s go a bit bonkers again to finish with a bang!

 i (m7) – VI (maj7) – VII (7) – v (m7)

-(For those groovy slides, all you need to do is start the chord 1 fret below where it should be, and slide it up a half step to hit the chord you’re aiming for)
+(For those groovy slides, all you need to do is start the chord 1 fret below where it should be, play it, then slide it up a half step to hit the chord you’re aiming for)

 And I’ve literally come up with all of those in the last 10 mins, just by looking at the chord grid.
 So always use one!
 It’ll become your best friend for writing music.

 Shabam!
 Pow!
 Hit!
 Ouch!
 You’ve just nailed the E natural minor guitar scale like an absolute beast.
 High five!